 The vivid, burgundy balls open late spring to summer (for us, late November to January).
 The flowers emerge green and gradually mature to burgundy, from the top to the bottom.

-Allium `Drumsticks` flowers are long lasting in the garden and fantastic for cutting, looking good for up to two weeks in a vase.
-Their reliability in returning year after year makes them easy to work with and the bees love them!
+Allium `Drumsticks` flowers are long lasting in the garden and fantastic for cutting, looking good for a couple of weeks in a vase.
+The blooms are 2-5cm.

 Allium ‘Drumsticks’ bulbs are best left to naturalise; lifting and dividing only as they become overcrowded.
 This means you can relax and leave them in the ground year after year and simply enjoy the late spring flowers.
 For best blooms, add a well balanced fertiliser in summer.

-Cool to Sub-Tropical
+Cool to Mediterranean

-Unavailable in WA, TAS
+Unavailable in TAS